Lab handling • storage • calculator

 How long do reconstituted peptides last?

-Most reconstituted peptides are commonly used within 1–4 weeks when refrigerated.
-Some may remain usable for longer, but potency can gradually decrease over time.
+Many reconstituted peptides are commonly used within 1–4 weeks when refrigerated.
+Some may remain usable longer, but stability varies by compound and handling.

 Can peptides get warm during shipping?